 Grab Christy's free guide, 7 simple strategies for finding peace and freedom with food, to start your intuitive eating journey.
 You can also text "7STRATEGIES" to the phone number 44222 to get it on the go :)

 Join the Food Psych Facebook group to connect with fellow listeners around the world!

-Louise’s relationship with food growing up, including not being attracted to food at a young age due in part to struggling with misophonia
+Lindsey’s relationship with food growing up, including the urge to diet at a young age

 Some of the links below are affiliate links.
 Affiliates or not, we only recommend products and services that align with our values.